 2. Hard Work Outside of Therapy Sessions

-Besides your scheduled social anxiety therapy sessions in Houston, it is essential that you follow through with the prescribed exercises to work on your anxieties outside of the therapy environment.
+Besides your scheduled social anxiety therapy sessions, it is essential that you follow through with the prescribed exercises to work on your anxieties outside of the therapy environment.
 Social anxiety is an external, real-life, disorder that can be complicated to treat.
 Even if a client may seem to be doing well within the confines of an office, they will not overcome their social anxieties if they do not apply the skills they learned.

 Our expert Houston counselors suggest that practice is the key to fighting your social anxiety.
 There will be homework assigned to our clients so that they may exercise the tools given to them in between therapy sessions.
 Moreover, with practice, our clients can then retain control over their reactions to social situations.